Which US Presidents Were Lawyers?

 Many other presidents have come from a political background — for example, formerly holding a state office.
 George W. Bush’s pedigree included a stint as governor of Texas and an MBA.
 In fact, Bush was the first US president to hold an MBA.

-While we may see more future leaders with business degrees, it’s highly likely that many more US presidents will once have been lawyers.
+While we may see more future leaders with business degrees, it’s highly likely that many more US presidents will have studied law.

 Do you think that having experience as a lawyer helps a US president — or are some traits better left out of politics?